MicrosoftDocs/azure-docs/articles/role-based-access-control-troubleshooting.md

 Virtual machines have these related resources:
 * Domain names
 * Virtual networks
+* Storage accounts
 * Alert rules

 1. These items require **write** access to the Virtual machine:
     * Endpoints
     * IP addresses
+    * Disks
+    * Extensions
-2. These require write access to both the Virtual machine, and the **Resource group** that it is in:
+2. These require write access to both the Virtual machine, and the **Resource group** (along with the Domain name) that it is in:
     * Availability set
     * Load balanced set
     * Alert rules